ABUCKY0/MinecraftServerScanner/README.md

  - Logs to a json file when servers are found. *It can and will make weird or invalid json if the file exists beforehand, so I'd rename or delete the old log file before rerunning the script.

 # Other Info
-When I ran it, it ran was jumping between 400-1000, and it took about an hour to scan ~2,600,000 IP adresses with a single port.
+When I ran it, it ran was jumping between 400-1000 ip/s (Averaged 722 ips/s), and it took about an hour to scan ~2,600,000 IP adresses with a single port.

 I wouldn't recommend using it on your home wifi if possible, because of a thing called https://abuseipdb.com.
 As far as i'm aware, it's mostly cosmetic, and doesn't appear to actually do anything.
 If you can get a good cloud provider though, you can often prevent dropped packets (if that actually occurs for this script) which can find servers eaiser.